Beckton Gas Works: Beckton Alps

 In 2003, a proposed £35m replacement for the site - the SnowWorld indoor centre - ran into financial problems.
 The site was acquired for development as a hotel in 2013.

 The A13/A117 road junction is also named Beckton Alps.

 During 2013 the sheets of corrugated iron situated on top of the former dry sky slope were painted in the colour of the Lithuanian national flag (the site is adjacent to London's largest Lithuanian supermarket) but later covered up with the St George Cross in retaliation.

 Beckton Gasworks as a film location

+The Gasworks, Products Works and Alps were used as a location for TV and cinema filming on a number of occasions.

+In the 1960s comedy films and TV programmes, such as Michael Bentine’s It's a Square World, were shot here.
+The mounds of chemical waste were used to portray mountaineering scenes.

+In 1975 the film Brannigan starring John Wayne used the location.

+The opening sequence of the 1981 James Bond movie For Your Eyes Only was filmed here.
+The scenes involved Roger Moore as James Bond attempting to regain control of a helicopter operated by remote control by his nemesis Ernst Stavro Blofeld.

+The gasworks buildings were also used in a number of scenes representing a dystopian 1984 London in the 1984 film version of the George Orwell's Nineteen Eighty-Four.